seniorporwal/seniorporwal.github.io/README.md

-Hey guys, welcome to my home page, I am not a web developer, hence this site is made by myself overnight, by copying the template the website of ben issacman and configuring it to my requirements.
-I made some changes like adding a dark and light mode.
-This satisfied my requirement which was just to have a up and running portfolio website. will make further improvemnets or change the website completely if required.
+Hello everyone, and welcome to my home page.
+Because I am not a web developer, this site was created by copying a template from another website and configuring it to my specifications.
+You could say I made this in an overnight, but it took me two days, one to figure out the original website and the other to tweak it to my liking.
+I made some modifications, such as adding a dark and light mode.
+This fulfilled my requirement of having a working portfolio website.

+This is temporary, in future, if necessary, I will make additional improvements or redesign the website entirely.